Irritable Bowel Syndrome (IBS) Specialist Melbourne

 Yogic Asanas and breathing techniques called “Pranayama” can also be used to reduce stress and improve intestinal function.
 Regular and mild exercises help to increase digestion.

 Practicing Yoga regularly help to regulate the digestion and bowel movements Regular practice of yoga improves appetite, digestion, and regulates metabolism, and provides relief from this condition.

-There are several Yogic poses like:
+There are several Yogic poses that an IBS specialist suggests, like: